real-space/AngstromCube/README.md

     Some features are build in only for development:
     - FFT Poisson solver for the electrostatic problem
-    - plane wave basis set using a dense eigensolver
+    - plane wave basis set using a dense eigensolver These feautures are not intended to be implemented ever:
+    - Strain
+    - phonons

 **Reuse existing code modules**
     In order not to re-program and validate everything, we